Holothuria fuscogilva: Distribution and habitat

 Holothuria fuscogilva are found in the Indo-Pacific ocean in shallow waters near islands and around coral reefs.
 Juvenile cucumbers live in shallower waters (such as inter-tidal zones) and then migrate to deeper waters as they mature.
 Spawning occurs during the Northeastern Monsoon season (October to December), and the species reaches sexual maturity relatively late.

 Description

 Adult cucumbers weigh between 2.4 and 4 kg.
 They are oval in shape and have a firm texture.
 This species cucumber has lateral papillae (teats) which are often buried in the sand.

 Use

 Holothuria fuscogilva is consumed as a food and is of large commercial value across its range.
 The cucumber can be collected by hand using a diving suit or while skin diving, allowing for it to be easily harvested.

 Vulnerability and conservation

-Due to overfishing, the cucumber was listed as vulnerable on the IUCN Red List in 2010.
+Due to overfishing, the cucumber was listed as endangered on the IUCN Red List in 2026.

 A large population of the cucumber formerly existed in Sri Lanka, but decades of overfishing and mismanagement caused a large decline in the species' numbers.
 Sri Lanka banned the harvesting of the species in 2019.